csnauwaert/zombie-survival/README.md

 zombie-survival
 ===============

-a survival game developed between friends (see google doc for the game content)
+a survival org.kerwyn.game developed between friends (see google doc for the org.kerwyn.game content)

 HOW TO USE:
 -----------